chipcullen/chipcullen_com/src/posts/how-to-create-and-use-fixtures-in-cypress.md

 ## Conclusion

-I hope this helps you write some fixture driven e2e tests in Cypress.
-If it does, please let me know with a comment below!
+I hope this helps you write some fixture driven e2e tests in Cypress!